 I wish companies would take the Fat Burning Zone labels OFF the treadmills and cardio equipment because it SO misleading.
 I’m sure they thought it was a great marketing ploy to convince America they could get MORE results with LESS work.
 The sad part is America believes them and MANY people are actually not pushing themselves as far as they should in order to stay “in the zone”.
 Let’s just go ahead and say encourage mediocracy people!
 NOT!

 If you want to burn the MOST fat AND the MOST calories, I suggest interval training.
 It has been actually proven to burn more fat and it’s more fun too.
 Basically the idea is to peak in the cardio zone and rest in the fat burning zone so to speak.
 Like sprinting for a couple minutes and power walking or jogging for a couple minutes.
 This is also why we put intense exercises, like burpees, in our BCx Boot Camp workouts, followed by something that is not as intense.
 It gets your heart rate up during the intense section and then gives you time to recover in the more moderate sections, which burns more fat while burning as many calories as you can.

 NOTE: If you REALLY want to track your calories burned during workout, I recommend getting a heart rate monitor.
-The Polar brand is recommended.
-Sears carries one of the best selections of heart rate monitors I’ve seen.
-They are pricey but SO worth the investment.
+The Polar brand is recommended (we have the Polar RC3) .
+They aren’t cheap but SO worth the investment.
 PLUS, when you know you just killed 600 calories in a class, seeing that figure in black and white makes you less likely to eat 700 calories of junk and throw all that hard work away.
 It’s also a rude awakening when you feel like you burned a million calories and you only burned 300 calories.
 It’s a great tool to enhance your training.

 Like what you’re reading?
 Then Subscribe to my blog!!
 I’d LOVE to have ya!